Infestissumam: Critical reception

 Infestissumam received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 67, which indicates "generally favorable reviews," based on 11 reviews.
 James Christopher Monger of AllMusic described the psychedelic and progressive departures from the band's debut as "weirdly effective" and called the album "a hell of a lot of fun."
 The Village Voice and Entertainment Weekly named Infestissumam the best metal album of 2013, while Loudwire ranked it second on their list.
 The album was listed by Noisecreep as one of the Best Vinyl Releases of 2013.
-Both "Secular Haze" and "Year Zero" were named some of the Best Metal Songs of 2013 by Loudwire.
+Both "Secular Haze" and "Year Zero" were named among the Best Metal Songs of 2013 by Loudwire.
 Infestissumam won the 2014 Grammis Award for Best Hard Rock/Metal Album.
 It also won the similar P3 Guld award for Best Rock/Metal Album of the Year.

 In a less positive review, Jon Hadusek of Consequence of Sound described the album as "pretty tame" and said that "for a band whose songs rely on falsetto and choruses, the absence of memorable melodies on Infestissumam is an eternal sin."
 In Decibel Magazine, Jeff Treppel wrote that Ghost seem to be consciously avoiding a sophomore slump by "throwing together the most eclectic set of songs they could conjure from the pit", and that this "wildly inconsistent ride ... bodes well for the band's longevity."